 We’ve entered the season of endless opportunities for outdoor fun.
 While many pets are content to hunker down at home, others are quite involved in all manner of activities.
-Swimming, hiking, and travelling are all worthwhile seasonal endeavors, but they can also place your pet at risk.
-But don’t worry – with some planning and preparation, your summer pet safety tactics will be successfully underway.
+Swimming, hiking, and traveling are all worthwhile seasonal endeavors, but they can also place your pet at risk.
+But don’t worry – with some planning and preparation, pets and heat safety will be a regular part of your summer routine.

 A Game of Tag?

 One of the best insurances against a possible summer disaster is your pet’s ID tag and microchip.
 Your pet’s collar should remain on all summer long, displaying up-to-date tags.
 As an extra layer of security, your pet’s microchip should reflect your current contact information.

 Between summer block parties, thunderstorms, and holiday fireworks, pets can easily become separated from their owners.
 Likewise, if a life-threatening event strikes your pet while he or she is out and about, you can be contacted to provide emergency care.

 Speaking of emergencies, injuries sustained from a car accident are more likely to occur during summer when animals roam freely.
 Reduce wandering around the neighborhood by installing higher fencing and secure gates.
 You could also teach your cat to walk on a leash!

 Beyond separation and accidental injury, the biggest threat to your pet this summer is the heat.
 Ways to minimize the effects of the sun include plenty of shade and ample water to drink.
 Dehydration, sunburn, heat exhaustion, and heatstroke can all be life-threatening if left unaddressed.
 Also consider the following for pets and heat safety:

 - Exercise in the early morning or evening hours.

 - Encourage your pet to walk on grassy areas or in the shade.

 - Measure how much water he or she is drinking in a day.